-- Your water softener regenerates on a timer system - This is an inefficient regeneration method.
-All newer models, like Rheem® Preferred™ Series Water Softeners, use demand initiated regeneration technology which conserves water and salt.
+- If your water softener regenerates on a timer system - This is an inefficient regeneration method.
+All of our new Rheem® Preferred™ Series Water Softeners use demand initiated regeneration technology which conserves water and salt.

-- Your water softener has two tanks or is bulky - Modern water softeners only require one tank and are built in a compact, space-saving design which clears out more room in your basement or garage.
+- If your water softener has two tanks or is bulky - Modern water softeners only require one tank and are built in a compact, space-saving design which clears out more room in your basement or garage.

-- Your water softener uses outdated technology - Newer systems also include programmable interfaces, low salt indicators, enhanced iron removal and integrated wifi/app water management tools making maintenance and management a breeze.
+- If your water softener uses outdated technology - Newer systems also include programmable interfaces, low salt indicators, enhanced iron removal and integrated wifi/app water management tools making maintenance and management a breeze.